thatDot Raises Funding To End Microservices ComplexityRyan Wright

 “It is exciting to see this revolutionary technology, developed to satisfy the forward-looking requirements from DARPA, reach the market,” said Rob Wiltbank, CEO at Galois. “thatDot unlocks the value of streaming big data, combining high volume capabilities with automated intelligent data analysis, it will dramatically change back-end software development.”

 thatDot’s distributed stream-processing fabric ingests and stores event data, combined with a semantic graph layer to accelerate complex queries over large amounts of data, spread over broad time spans.
 This unique combination of technology enables several critical capabilities:

 - Real time pattern recognition in streaming data

 - Real time anomaly detection in streaming categorical data

-- Complete data lineage tracking, for every change made to data and easy historical queries
+- Complete data change tracking, for every update made to data and easy historical queries

 - Low code usability

 thatDot is led by repeat technology entrepreneurs from companies such as Citrix, Urban Airship, Motorola, Janrain and Cedexis.
 “Raising this foundational round of capital during Covid-19 is a strong endorsement of thatDot’s value proposition and market momentum,” said Ryan Wright Founder and CEO of thatDot.
 “The world is realizing that microservices are too complex and expensive to manage and orchestrate, and thatDot offers a compelling new way to program back-end operations directly from event data streams.”

 For more information, please visit www.thatdot.com to explore our solutions or sign up for periodic updates.